stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *As mentioned the Steps include first getting your infra running with Admin policies. which give your lambdas free run of the ship.
+> *As mentioned, the steps include first getting your infra running with admin policies, which give your Lambdas free run of the ship.
 Make sure it works.
 Then use the IAM console to strip the unneeded permissions away.
-So here’s the lambda with a role called LambdaExecutionRole2.
-That means that when the lambda function Serverless Producer takes any action [pause] it takes on the role of LambdaExecutionRole2.
-Lets see what that role can do, and exactly what permissions it needs to do the things that ServerlessProducer needs to do.*
+So, here’s the Lambda with a role called 'LambdaExecutionRole2'.
+That means that when the Lambda function 'serverlessproducer' takes any action [pause] it takes on the role of LambdaExecutionRole2.
+Let's see what that role can do, and exactly what permissions it needs to do the things that 'serverlessproducer' needs to do.*

 ### ServerlessProducer - LambdaExecutionRole2 role name